TWiStErRob/PhilHackerBlogSource/content/post/why-i-dont-use-roboletric.md

 So, there you have it.
 Those are the biggest reasons why I don't use robolectric.
 If you've got some ideas on where robolectric may be appropriate, I'd love to hear them.

 ### Notes:

+1. Jake Wharton has pointed out [here](https://www.reddit.com/r/androiddev/comments/5mimhe/why_i_dont_use_roboletric_philosophical_hacker/dc40feu/) and [here](fragmentedpodcast.com/episodes/7/) that some parts of Robolectric actually use real Android code, so I guess these parts wouldn't really count as mocks.

 1. *Growing Object Oriented Software Guided by Tests*, Steve Freeman and Nat Pryce, 93-94.